esphome/esphome-docs/components/sensor/modbus_controller.rst

     - ``FP32_R``: 32 bit IEEE 754 floating point - same as FP32 but low word first

 - **bitmask** (*Optional*, int): sometimes multiple values are packed in a single register's response.
 The bitmask can be used to extract a value from the response.
 See :ref:`bitmasks`.
 - **skip_updates** (*Optional*, int): By default all sensors of a modbus_controller are updated together.
 For data points that don't change very frequently updates can be skipped.
-A value of 5 would only update this sensor range in every 5th update cycle
-  Note: The modbus_controller groups component by address ranges to reduce number of transactions.
-All compoents with the same address will be updated in one request. skip_updates applies for all components in the same range.
+A value of 5 would only update this sensor range in every 5th update cycle.
+Note: The modbus_controller groups components by address ranges to reduce number of transactions.
+All components with the starting same address will be updated in one request. ``skip_updates`` applies for *all* components in the same range.
-- **register_count** (*Optional*): only required for uncommon response encodings or to :ref:`optimize modbus communications<modbus_register_count>`
-  The number of registers this data point spans.
-Overrides the defaults determined by ``value_type``.
-If no value for ``register_count`` is provided, it is calculated based on the register type.
-  The default size for 1 register is 16 bits (1 Word).
-Some devices are not adhering to this convention and have registers larger than 16 bits.
-In this case ``register_count`` and  ``response_size`` must be set.
-For example, if your modbus device uses 1 registers for a FP32 value instead the default of two set ``register_count: 1`` and ``response_size: 4``.
+- **register_count** (*Optional*, int): Number of consecutive registers to skip in a single read command.
+See :ref:`modbus_register_count` for more details.
 - **response_size** (*Optional*, int): Size of the response for the register in bytes.
 Defaults to register_count*2.
 - **force_new_range** (*Optional*, boolean): If possible sensors with sequential addresses are grouped together and requested in one range.
 Setting ``force_new_range: true`` enforces the start of a new range at that address.
 - **lambda** (*Optional*, :ref:`lambda <config-lambda>`):